joaoJs/IOSProjects/Pokelist2/README.md

 # Pokelist

 Little project that uses the pokemon api.
+The name is Lorem Picsum becase I duplicated the project lorem picsum to help at the start.

 The project uses codable to decode the json that comes as a response from the request.